 General comments:

-This template shall be reported in case of regular reporting even if no KPI is provided.
-In case no KPI is reported a justification is necessary to be provided in R0040/C0010 and/or R0050/C0010.

 This section relates to annual submission of information for individual entities.
+Insurance undertaking that is exempted from reporting annually the template S.06.02, shall not report this template.

+Small and non-complex undertakings that meet the conditions set out in Article 29a and has been classified as such in accordance with Article 29b of Directive 2025/2 shall not report this template.

-This template contains information on the share of investments exposed to climate change-related transition and physical risk.
-As an input to computing the share of investments exposed to transition risk, undertakings are required to report four-digit level NACE codes for NACE sections A to N in the List of assets S.06.02.
+This template contains information on the amount of investments including properties exposed to climate change-related transition and physical risk.
+As an input to reporting the amount of investments exposed to transition risk, undertakings are required to report four-digit level NACE codes for NACE sections A to N in the List of assets S.06.02.
 For physical risk, undertakings are required to report in a standardised manner on the location of properties in the List of assets S.06.02.